How Diodes Work

 - Similar to silicon diodes, these diodes combine PNs.
 They are often used for detecting waves because of their low forward-falling voltage, especially in the region where the current flow is as small as 0.1 mA.
 However, Schottky barrier diodes are now widely used because of the high cost of Germanium.

 - This diode is fabricated by bonding metal and semiconductors.
 These diodes have superior switching characteristics compared with silicon diodes and are therefore used in high-speed circuits.

-- This diode is used to open and close a power circuit, such as a switch.
+- This diode opens and closes a power circuit, such as a switch.
 It turns ON when voltage is applied in the direction of power flow and turns OFF when voltage is applied in the reverse direction.

-- This diode utilizes the tunneling effect discovered by Nobel laureate Leona Esaki.
-The tunneling effect is a property of PN junction diodes which have high impurity concentrations, allowing current to flow due to quantum mechanical effects.
+- This diode utilizes the tunneling effect Nobel laureate Leona Esaki discovered.
+The tunneling effect is a property of PN junction diodes that have high impurity concentrations, allowing current to flow due to quantum mechanical effects.
 Owing to their extremely fast response times, they are used to generate microwaves.

 Light-emitting diode (LED）

 - This diode is used to apply voltage in the direction opposite to that in which the current normally flows.
-It is used to obtain a constant voltage and protect the circuit from overvoltage.
+It obtains a constant voltage and protects the circuit from overvoltage.

 Related Technical Articles

 Matsusada Precision's high-voltage and DC power supplies are ideal for testing diodes and other semiconductors.

 Ultra compact and high-performance DC power supply with a sufficient output power of 36W in "palm size".